-(v) Earnings per Share: Basic earnings per share are computed by dividing net income by the weighted average number of shares of common stock outstanding during the year.
+- (v) Earnings per Share: Basic earnings per share are computed by dividing net income attributable to common equity holders by the weighted average number of shares of common stock outstanding during the year.
 Diluted earnings per share reflects the potential dilution that could occur if securities or other contracts to issue common stock were exercised.
-The Company had no dilutive securities outstanding during the three-year period ended December 31, 2012.

-(w) Fair Value Measurements: The Company adopted, as of January 1, 2008, ASC 820 "Fair Value Measurements and Disclosures", which defines, and provides guidance as to the measurement of, fair value.
+The Company had no dilutive securities outstanding during the three-year period ended December 31, 2013.
+Earnings per share attributable to common equity holders is adjusted by the contractual amount of dividends related to the preferred stock holders that accrue for the period. - (w) Fair Value Measurements: The Company adopted, as of January 1, 2008, ASC 820 "Fair Value Measurements and Disclosures", which defines, and provides guidance as to the measurement of, fair value.
 This standard creates a hierarchy of measurement and indicates that, when possible, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
 The fair value hierarchy gives the highest priority (Level 1) to quoted prices in active markets and the lowest priority (Level 3) to unobservable data, for example, the reporting entity's own data.
 Under the standard, fair value measurements are separately disclosed by level within the fair value hierarchy.
-The standard applies when assets or liabilities in the financial statements are to be measured at fair value, but does not require additional use of fair value beyond the requirements in other accounting principles (Notes 15 and 16).
+The standard applies when assets or liabilities in the financial statements are to be measured at fair value, but does not require additional use of fair value beyond the requirements in other accounting principles (Notes 18 and 19).